Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Identifiability of the normal hierarchical model

 The supremum is attained; this follows from Theorem~\ref{thm:neighborhood estimator consistency} below.
 Intuitively, $\czero$ is the most Gaussian smoothing one can extract from $G^*$: it is the largest $c$ for which $G^*$ can be written as a Gaussian-convolved distribution.
-Using any $c \le \czero$ in the hierarchical model is valid---the corresponding $H_c$ with $G^* = H_c \star N(0, c^2)$ exists---but using the largest such $c$ is best because it maximizes the polynomial deconvolution rate $\alphastar = c^2/(c^2+1)$.
+Using any $c \le \czero$ in the hierarchical model is valid---the corresponding $H_c$ with $G^* = H_c \star N(0, c^2)$ exists---but using the largest such $c$ is best because it maximizes the polynomial deconvolution rate $\alphastar = c^2/(c^2+1)$ (Theorem~\ref{thm:deconvolution upper bound}).
+Identifying the largest normal component of the true prior $G^* = \trueprior \star N(0, \cstar^2)$ is also important for the construction and estimation of optimal marginal coverage sets; see Appendix~\ref{sec:misspecification} for the impact of misspecifying this component.

 Obviously, $\cstar \leq \czero$.
 Note that $\czero$ is a one-sided discontinuous functional for which one cannot obtain a non-trivial lower confidence bound; see \citep{Donoho1988, Patra2016}.
 However, we can still construct an upper confidence bound for $\czero$.
 That is, we can construct a finite sample upper confidence bound $\hat{c}_U$ satisfying